-While it hasn’t really invented any cheeses, Wisconsin produces more flavors and varieties of cheese than anyplace else in the world.
+While it hasn’t invented any cheeses, Wisconsin produces more flavors and cheese varieties than anywhere else in the world.
 Cheese curds are very much a part of the everyday life of Wisconsin residents, and Door County residents are no exception.
-They’re popular raw, heated up and added to poutine, or most commonly (and popularly), battered and deep fried!
+They’re popular raw, heated up, and added to poutine, or most commonly (and popularly), battered and deep fried!

 One of the best places to stop for cheese curds is Renard’s Cheese Shop.
 Renard’s is a family-owned business, and Chris Renard has a master cheesemaker certification.
-Renard’s is also an excellent place to shop for cheeses, cheese spreads, and gift boxes.
+Renard’s is also an excellent shop for cheeses, spreads, and gift boxes.

 The Sturgeon Bay shop also has a bistro where visitors can sample melts, sandwiches, salads, and pizza featuring the famous cheese.

-See Related: Best Things to Do in Racine, Wisconsin
+See Related: Things to Do in Racine, Wisconsin